-Get ready for you next holiday and order jet lag tablets from Zava.
+Get ready for your next holiday and get jet lag tablets from ZAVA.
 The tablets are a prescription only medication.
-You need to fill in a brief questionnaire to place your order, so our doctor can approve appropriate treatment.
+You need to fill in a brief questionnaire, so our doctor can approve appropriate treatment.
 Once your prescription has been approved we will dispatch your medication via post.

 The symptoms of jet lag vary between travellers.
-They also vary depending on the distance you are travelling - the further you travel and the more time zones you cross, the more pronounced your jet lag will be.
+They also vary depending on the distance you are travelling.
+The further you travel, and the more time zones you cross, the more noticeable your jet lag will be.

 The primary symptom of jet lag is a disturbed sleep cycle.
-Due to the different cycle of night and daytime, you may find it difficult to sleep when it is night and stay awake during the day.
-As a result, you may feel tired and you may find it difficult to concentrate.
-Your disturbed sleep cycle has an impact on your body and can cause additional symptoms like:
+As a result, you may feel tired and find it difficult to concentrate.
+A disturbed sleep cycle has an impact on your body and can cause additional symptoms like: